 💡Send value-first reminder emails three days before the event, the day before, and 10 minutes before.

-💡Get partners involved to create a wider offer, and take advantage of their audience base.
+💡Get partners involved to create a wider offer to participants, and take advantage of their audience base.

 💡Make it easy for account managers and account executives to drive event attendance with done-for-you promo emails and templates.